-Carey M. Koppenhaver is the former Director of Development at St. Anne’s Episcopal School in Middletown, Delaware.
-She is a graduate of St. Andrew’s School, holds a B.A. in English from the University of Delaware, Class of 1994, and received her Master of Arts in English Literature from Washington College in 1998.
-Prior to her work at St. Anne’s, Mrs. Koppenhaver served as Assistant Director of Admissions and taught English at West Nottingham Academy, a boarding high school in Maryland, and also taught English at St. Thomas More Academy in Dover.
-She has served on both the Alumni Board and Board of Trustees of St. Andrew’s School, and is currently a member of the Colonial Dames of America.
-A lifelong Delawarean, Mrs. Koppenhaver is married to Michael S. Koppenhaver, also a UD alumnus.
-They reside in Dover with their children, Emma and Alex.
+Carey M. Koppenhaver is the former Director of Development at St. Anne's Episcopal School in Middletown, Delaware.
+She is a graduate of St. Andrew's School, holds a BA in English from the University of Delaware, Class of 1994, and received her Master of Arts in English Literature from Washington College in 1998.
+Prior to her work at St. Anne's, Mrs. Koppenhaver served as Assistant Director of Admissions and taught English at West Nottingham Academy, a boarding high school in Maryland, and also taught English at St. Thomas More Academy in Dover.
+She has served on both the Alumni Board and Board of Trustees of St. Andrew's School, and is currently a member of the Colonial Dames of America.
+A lifelong Delawarean, Ms. Koppenhaver resides in Lewes with her children, Emma and Alex.